Helsinki-NLP/mammoth/helper/cc/cc.md

 expands symbolic adapter IDs into concrete per-task assignments.
 You declare what kinds of adapters you want (language/group/full) and where they plug in; the step fills in the exact per-task assignments.

+If adapters are defined, expands abstract adapter ID spaces into concrete lists and attaches per-task adapter selections.
+For encoder/decoder separately, supports `ids ∈ {LANGUAGE, GROUP, FULL}` which expand over observed src/tgt language sets or their groups; for each task, it appends `[adapter_name, concrete_id]` to its side’s adapter list.
+Updates the top-level adapter specs with the resolved `ids`.

 #### Minimal Example
 ```